Common causes of sensorineural hearing loss

 - Aging: One of the most common conditions of growing older is presbycusis, or age-related hearing loss, affecting one in three Americans between the ages of 65-74.
 Because this type of loss occurs over time, typically in both ears, it’s sometimes difficult to notice.

 - Noise: According to the NIDCD, approximately 15 percent of Americans between the ages of 20 and 69 suffer from noise-induced hearing loss (NIHL).
-NIHL can be caused by exposure to a one-time loud noise, such as an explosion, or to sounds louder than 85 decibels over an extended period of time.
-If you have to shout to be heard or your ears ring after attending a concert of ballgame, your hearing health is at risk.
+NIHL can be caused by exposure to a one-time loud noise, such as an explosion, or to sounds louder than 85 decibels (dB) over an extended period of time.
+If you have to shout to be heard or your ears ring after attending a live concert or ballgame, your hearing health is at risk.

 - Disease and infections: Viral infections, such as measles, meningitis and mumps can cause sensorineural hearing loss.

 - Head or acoustic trauma: Damage to your inner ear can also be caused by a blow to the head or exposure to an extremely loud noise, such as an explosion.
 Many of our veterans suffer from sensorineural hearing loss due to time they spent around firearms, artillery and jet engines.